-The TC Inspectors course is similar to the TC course.
-It includes additional material for inspection activities on Level 2 and 3 roads enabling the holder to carry out inspections on the lane of level 2 roads, without the full 5 days training normally required to become a 2/3 Non-Practising STMS.
+TC Inspectors course includes additional material for inspection activities on Level 2 & 3 roads enabling the holder to inspect on lanes of level 2 roads, without the full 5 days training normally required to become a 2/3 Non-Practising STMS.
 Excellent for those needing to carry out a small number of inspections each year, but do not wish to be 2/3 Non-Practising STMS.

 Note: Due to a lesser demand than other TTM courses, we run a limited number of public inspection courses.
 If you have a number of people requiring this qualification, please contact us to organise an in-house course.
 Available nationwide.